prettier/prettier/README.md

 arguments to see the options.

 To format a file in-place, use `--write`.
-You may want to consider commiting your code before doing that, just in case.
+You may want to consider committing your code before doing that, just in case.

 ```bash
 prettier [opts] [filename ...]